KaranBKataria/Real-Estate-Dataset-EDA-and-Data-Visualisation/README.md

 # Real-Estate-Dataset-EDA-and-Data-Visualisation

 The purpose of this repo is to move onto EDA and Data Visualisation now that the Nashville Real Estate dataframe has been cleaned.
-You can find the cleaning process on the repo titled: ''.
+You can find the cleaning process on the repo titled: 'Housing-Dataset-Data-Cleaning'.

-After produced visualisations/graphs and conducting EDA, here are the following insights I have gained from the dataset:
+After producing visualisations/graphs and conducting EDA, here are the following insights I have gained about the dataset:

 1) Total property value is highly (linearly) postively correlated to the Sale Price (which is to be expected)